-While some people eat the core and stem, these components aren’t particularly delicious.
+While some people eat the core and stem of the tomato slice, these components aren’t particularly delicious.
 They’re chewy and have an overall unpleasant texture.

 A good chef will save these parts for unique dishes and adventurous eaters.
-For most meals, it’s best to remove the tomato core before cutting the rest of it.
+For most meals, one of the best tips is to remove the tomato core before cutting the rest of it.

-Luckily, a tomato knife with forked tip makes this task easy to perform.
+Luckily, a tomato knife with forked tip makes this task easy to perform, unlike a typical kitchen knife.
 It’s not too small nor too large, so you can perform a precise job without the risk of cutting yourself.